sergeyklay/space-wrangler/README.md

 ```

 > [!WARNING]
-> The `.confluence` file (or its equivalent `.env`) is a plain text file and is
+> The `.confluence` file is a plain text file and is  not protected against
-> not protected against simple reading.
-Wherever this file is located, it is
+> simple reading.
+Wherever this file is located, it is  the user's responsibility
-> the user's responsibility to protect it from unauthorized access.
+> to protect it from unauthorized access.

 ### Using Environment Variables Directly